 I tried my best to work through the pain, but on our second day of taking snowy owl photos, my nails were popping.
 The cold weather made this pain excruciating.
 However, I had no choice but to keep pushing.
 I was here for snowy owl images, and that’s what I was going to leave with.
 At the end of the day, I’m glad that I persevered.
 Gloves or not, the process is what I was glad to work through.
 My snowy owl art as always is for my viewers, but the journey is for me, and I’m also especially proud of this one.
 I was able to come back with truly breathtaking pictures of snowy owls as well as white owl photography that I’m happy to share with you.

 We must take action to help preserve all the beautiful animals on our Earth.
 As a fashion photographer, I pay the models when I shoot an editorial.
-As a wildlife photographer, I cannot pay the animals in our fine art photography pictures.
+As a wildlife photographer, I cannot pay the animals in our snowy owl images.
 So to give back, I’ve developed relationships with conservation organizations, such as The Wolf Conservation Center, and World Animal Protection.
 A part of all of our photography print sales goes to one of these organizations for them to do what they do best.
 So when you buy prints of any size from Ejaz Khan Earth, you are helping these animals.
 Our invitation is open to you, your friends, family, and fellow animal lovers to enjoy their favorite image available in different sizes.

 A: Needing insulation from Arctic temperatures, snowy owls have a lot of feathers.
 This makes them one of the heaviest owl species in North America.

 A: Snowy owls will eat a variety of food including lemmings, Arctic hares, mice, ducks, and seabirds.